This product is successfully added to your cart

 Lorenz Fries* (c.
 1485 – 1532)

 Lorenz Fries, a physician, astrologer, and cartographic editor, was a native Alsatian.
 Nothing is known about his youth and early schooling.
-His university education in philosophy and medicine seems to have been acquired at several schools.
+His university education in philosophy and medicine has been acquired at several schools.
 He probably attended Vienna, Montpellier, Piacenza, and Pavia.
-He obtained the degree of doctor of arts at one of these institutions.
+He obtained a Doctor of Arts degree at one of these institutions.

 His first professional position was in Sélestat, near Strasbourg.
 He practised medicine in Colmar from 1514 to 1518.
-He wrote several medical works, among them a practice entitled Spiegel der Artzny (Mirror of Medicine), a trendy book with seven editions up to 1546.
-After 1519 he moved to Strasbourg, where he stayed until about 1527.
+He wrote several medical works, including a practice entitled Spiegel der Artzny (Mirror of Medicine), a trendy book with seven editions up to 1546.
+After 1519, he moved to Strasbourg, where he stayed until about 1527.

 In the meantime, Fries was preparing a new edition of Ptolemy's Geographia.
 The book was printed in 1522 by Johannes Grüninger, an esteemed printer from Strasbourg who had previously published the Waldseemüller.
 It was based on Waldseemüller's editions of 1513 and 1520.
-Fries says in a note to the reader: "…, we declare that these maps were originally constructed by Martin Waldseemüller, piously deceased and that they have been drawn in a format smaller than that which they ever had before".
+Fries says in a note to the reader: "…, we declare that Martin Waldseemüller, piously deceased, originally constructed these maps and that they have been drawn in a format smaller than they ever had".
 The book sold well, and new editions would follow, printed with the same woodblocks.

 In 1525, Willibald Pirkheimer, the Nuremberg humanist, published a new edition with Grüninger.
 The volume was published jointly with the Nuremberg printer Johannes Koberger.
 It included the same fifty Waldseemüller/Fries maps as the 1522 edition.